 Personality—It’s Not Just a Plus!

 Personality might not be top of mind when you first start thinking about how to find a tutor, but it’s not something you want to overlook.
 If you have ever had a past teacher or coach that you didn’t get along with, then you know firsthand how difficult it can be to learn from someone you don’t particularly like.
 Of course, that doesn’t mean you have to be best friends with your online tutor!
 However, it is important that the tutor you choose has a personality that is compatible with (or at the very least, doesn’t clash with) your own.
-Otherwise, your online tutoring sessions could become problematic.
+Otherwise, your tutoring sessions could become problematic.
 Think back to the teacher or coach you didn’t care for in school.
 Now ask yourself whether you liked the subject or sport he or she taught.
 The answer is likely, “no.” We tend to associate people with the activities that surround them—it’s just human nature.
 If you want to grow to like the subject you’re studying, you’ll probably want to choose a likable tutor for that subject.
+Perhaps that’s why peer tutoring is so common.